akihikodaki/dts/test_plans/pmd_test_plan.rst

   -c 0xffffff -n 3 -- -i --coremask=0x4 \
   --rxd={rxd} --txd={txd} --burst=32 --rxfreet=64 --mbcache=128 \
   --portmask=0xffff --txpt=36 --txht=0 --txwt=0 --txfreet=32 --txrst=32

 IXIA sends packets with different sizes (64, 65, 128, 256, 512, 1024, 1280 and
-1518 bytes) for diferent values of rxd and txd (between 128 and 4096) The packets will be forwarded by the DUT.
+1518 bytes) for different values of rxd and txd (between 128 and 4096) The packets will be forwarded by the DUT.
 The test checks if the packets are correctly forwarded.